 DEPARTMENT OF HEALTH

-West Nile Virus Confirmed in Mosquitoes from Belmont
+West Nile Virus Confirmed in Mosquitoes from Cambridge

-The Massachusetts Department of Public Health (MDPH) announced today that West Nile virus (WNV) has been detected in mosquitoes collected from Belmont, Massachusetts.
+The Massachusetts Department of Public Health (MDPH) announced on September 12, 2019 that a human case of West Nile Virus (WNV) has been confirmed in Cambridge, Massachusetts.
 Accordingly, MDPH has raised the risk of WNV infection from “low” to “moderate” in Belmont and surrounding communities in the Greater Boston Area.

 WNV is most commonly transmitted to humans by the bite of an infected mosquito.
 The mosquitoes that carry this virus are common throughout the state, and are found in urban as well as more rural areas.
 While WNV can infect people of all ages, people over the age of 50 are at higher risk for severe infection.